pslucas0212/CCSM-104-Building-Account-Success-Plans/README.md

 1. Knowledge Transfer from slaes
 2. Research on customer
 3. Map the customer organization
-4. Arranging the kick0ff meeitn
+4. Arranging the kickoff meeitn
 5. conduct the initial meeting
     -   Review what was purchase
     -   Establish timeline